JohnathanKhoa/NurtreeWeb/README.md

 The goal of this project was to demonstrate the advanced capabilities of the NextJS framework by applying it to a practical use-case scenario involving dynamic rendering with a substantial data set.

+Nurtree brings together two creative platforms that encourage music lovers to explore and connect with their favorite songs through visually engaging and personalized experiences.
+Blending together Youtube and Spotify API, Nurtree matches the top Music Videos to your chosen songs and will provide a curated music video playlist based on your personal Spotify Playlists.

 ![nurtree](https://github.com/user-attachments/assets/8baa728f-1faa-4b67-97f7-076465fc868a)

 "Nurture" is a verb that means to care for and support the growth, development, or improvement of someone or something.
 It involves fostering an environment or providing the necessary resources to help that person, idea, or object thrive.